sutheera-p/menu-api-express-ts/CI.md

 We use github actions to code integration checks , here are the steps

 - Build
-    - push code from branches dev
+    - pull code from branches dev
     - run yarn for install dependency

     `run: yarn`